-This week I had a chance to sit down for a Zoom interview with Jessie Simonson, ClickBank’s very own social media specialist and developer of the ClickBank Influencer Program.
+This week I had a chance to sit down for a Zoom interview with Jessie Simonson, ClickBank’s very own social media specialist and developer of the ClickBank Influencer Program (and a social media influencer herself!).
 As a social media influencer herself, she has a knack for curating content, understanding what builds trust and reputation for a brand, and what companies can do to get their own influencer program started.

 An Eye for Influencing